 We admit students as a cohort for the fall semester.
-The priority fall admissions deadline is July 23.
+We are currently accepting applications for Fall 2019.
+The priority admissions deadline is July 23.

 All application materials must be received before your application for admission can be evaluated.
 A completed application consists of the following: